garethlau/floatingfile/apps/landing/src/content/posts/terms.md

 ### Contact Us

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at bugs.floatingfile@gmail.com.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at bugs@floatingfile.space